Dee L. Clayman

 Dee L. Clayman is an American classical scholar and a professor of Classics at the City University of New York.
 She is a pioneer in the effort to digitize the humanities and served as president of the Society for Classical Studies.

 Education

 Clayman earned a bachelor’s degree in Greek with honors from Wellesley College.
-She holds a MA in Latin and Greek as well as a Ph.D in Classical Studies, from the University of Pennsylvania.
+She holds a MA in Latin and Greek as well as a Ph.D. in Classical Studies, from the University of Pennsylvania.

 Career

 Clayman began her career in 1972 as an assistant professor at Brooklyn College, ultimately rising to the position of Professor of Classics in 1982.
-Beginning in 1985, Clayman also served as Professor of Classics at the Graduate Center of the City University of New York where she is Executive Officer of the PhD Program in Classics.
+Beginning in 1985, Clayman also served as Professor of Classics at the Graduate Center of the City University of New York where she was Executive Officer of the PhD Program in Classics from 1995 to 2022.
+She became Professor Emeritus upon her retirement in 2023.

-Her areas of academic research interest include the Hellenistic period, with specific emphasis on the work of Callimachus, Theocritus, Apollonius of Rhodes and the epigrammatists.
+Her areas of academic research include the Hellenistic period, with specific emphasis on the work of Callimachus, Theocritus, Apollonius of Rhodes and the epigrammatists, as well as the intersection of Hellenistic poetry with history and philosophy.